 - Mac Pro (models with Metal capable GPU)

 - iMac Pro

 When it comes to trying the benefits of the latest macOS update, some users download the beta version; others wait until Apple offers to update the official version.

 Regardless of the time of updating, we highly recommend that you prepare your Mac before updating your current operating system to Mojave.
 In this article, we are going to share our recommendations for a safe and seamless system update.

 As a first step, you should make a backup copy of the data on your Mac.
 This will protect you from losing important files in case something goes wrong.
 You can do this easily with the default Apple app “Time Machine.”
 Open System Preferences → select Time Machine → click Select Backup Disk and choose a backup disk → click Use Disk.

 Then you should clean up your Mac in order to have enough free space on your hard drive and safely install macOS Mojave.
 If you are ready for a deep cleanup of your Mac hard drive, follow “15 steps on how to clean up Startup Disk.”
 If you have enough free disk space but would like to get rid of junk files from your disk, we have prepared five short recommendations below.

 1. Remove unused applications and leftovers of previously deleted apps.

 Preview your Applications folder.
 Perhaps you have many apps that you don’t use and they just eat up useless space on your disk.
-To uninstall apps completely without leaving any leftovers, use a free utility from Nektony App Cleaner & Uninstaller.
+To uninstall apps completely without leaving any leftovers, use a special utility from Nektony App Cleaner & Uninstaller.
 App Cleaner will also help you clear the remains of previously deleted apps, and find and delete different extensions, such as browser extensions, installations, screen savers and so on.

 2. Remove useless duplicate files from your disk.